 “The Navy assessed over 50 potential missile replacements for LCS, and in January 2011 selected the Griffin IIB missile as an interim solution based, in part, on it costing half of [NLOS-LS per missile].
 The program now intends to purchase one unit with a total of eight Griffin IIB missiles, to be fielded in 2015, which leave other SUW module equipped ships with a limited ability to counter surface threats.
 However, Navy officials told us that they may reconsider this plan because of funding cuts related to sequestration.
 According to OPNAV, funding for Griffin development and testing has been suspended for the remainder of fiscal year 2013.
 OPNAV and the LCS program office, with LCS Council oversight, plan to investigate using a more cost-effective, government-owned, surface-to-surface missile system that would provide increased capability, including increased range.
 According to Navy program officials, the deployment of the Increment IV [Griffin successor] missile could also be delayed by over a year [i.e. to 2020] because funding reductions have delayed early engineering work and proposal development for the missile contract.”

 The test demonstrates that the Griffin can defend a warship against speedboats that venture inside mutual torpedo range.
 On the one hand, that’s a good thing.
-Those with a grasp of naval history might recall Royal Navy Captain Augustus Willington Shelton Agar, VC, DSO.
+Those with a grasp of naval history might recall British Royal Navy Captain Augustus Willington Shelton Agar, VC, DSO.
 As a Lieutenant, he sank the Russian heavy cruiser Oleg and a submarine depot ship, and badly damaged 2 battleships in 1919, using torpedo-armed speedboats launched from the Terijoki Yacht Club in Finland.
 The bad news is that Agar’s successors use larger Fast Attack Craft, armed with anti-ship missiles that vastly outrange the Griffin.
 The AGM-176B can still be very useful on patrol boats and smaller craft, but it’s a secondary defense at best for warships.

-This contract pushes announced contracts to date over $166 million.
+This order pushes announced contracts to date over $166 million.

 Feb 14/12: Army testing Griffin.
 Raytheon announces that the US Army is testing its powered Griffin B as a potential system to provide 360 degree quick-reaction firepower to smaller outposts.
 Raytheon’s Javelin missile can already do this within the Griffin’s firing range, so the Griffin will have to compete on cost, responsiveness, and fire volume: